Running Development in a Podman Container

 yarn testapi -f '[Chat]'

-# Test specific endpoint
+# Test a specific case

 yarn testapi -f 'should create a direct message'

-# Run all API tests
+# Run everything

 yarn testapi